Uan Rasey: Biography

 Rasey was an active session musician and performed on many albums in the 1950s and 1960s, including those of Frank Sinatra, Nat King Cole, Mel Tormé, Doris Day, Frankie Laine, Judy Garland, and the Monkees.

 He lived in Southern California, where he taught privately into his old age.
 His pupils included Arturo Sandoval and Jack Sheldon.
-He died on September 26, 2011 at the Kaiser Permanente Woodland Hills Medical Center from a heart disorder.
+He died in Los Angeles on September 26, 2011, at the Kaiser Permanente Woodland Hills Medical Center, from a heart disorder.

 Legacy

 Rasey was widely considered one of the finest musicians in Hollywood history.
 In May 2009 he received the International Trumpet Guild's Honorary Award, their highest honor.

 Instrument

 Rasey originally used an Olds Recording-model trumpet, made for him in 1949 shortly after he was hired by MGM.
 In an interview, he related how they made it using the Olds' Ambassador valve section, with the bell length the same as the Super, and the mouthpipe from the old Super Recording.
 In 1974 he also began playing a King Silver Flair trumpet, which he used for the Chinatown soundtrack, and alternated between the two.